 Sample Answer 2:

-The conversation that I had with my principal in my first year of college was something that I will never forget and this conversation had positively affected my course of actions later in my life.
-It was about my involvement in the college debate team.
+The conversation that I had with our principal in my college was something I will never forget, and this conversation had positively affected my course of actions later in life.
+It was about getting involved in the college debate team.

-I was an active debate team member in my school level and before my board final exam; I quit the team and was not involved with the debating team any longer.
-After getting admitted to college, I got busy with my study and other stuff and did not consider doing the debate anymore.
-Our college participated in an inter-college debate competition and started recruiting members for the two debate team needed.
-I did not show any interest in that and after our class teacher heard from my friends that I used to debate, he asked me to join.
-But I was determined not to join and very politely told no to my teacher.
+I was a high school debate team member, but before my board final exam, I quit the team and was not involved with it any longer.
+After getting admitted to college, I got busy with my studies and did not consider doing the debate anymore.
+Our college participated in an inter-college debate competition, and that year, started recruiting members.
+I did not show any interest in it, but one of our class teachers heard from my friends that I used to debate.
+So he asked me to join, but I politely refused.

-Then one day I was summoned by the principal of our college and I had no clue why he could possibly call me.
-I went to meet him in his office room and he started the conversation then.
-He told me some of the stories of his life and experiences and thus the conversation started getting longer.
+Then one day, I was summoned by our principal, Mr Hopkins, and I had no clue why he would possibly meet me.
+I went to see him in his office and he started the conversation.
+He told me some of the stories from his life, and thus the discussion started getting longer and longer.
 He did not try to convince me to join the debate team what I initially thought he would do.
-Rather we had a conversation on our lives, country, and international issues, how things have changed, educational and political systems of our country etc. Then just before I was about to depart from his room, he asked me to consider joining the debate team and he gave me some really convincing reasons for that.
+Rather we had a conversation about society, our country, and international issues and so on.
+Then just before I was about to depart from his room, he asked me to consider joining the debate team and he gave me some really convincing reasons for that.

-I was impressed with his friendly attitude, the experiences and knowledge he had.
-He gave some of the unavoidable reasons why I should actively participate in the debate and get in touch with the team.
-After 2-3 days, I joined the debate team and I started feeling better.
-I had a passion for debating but abandoning it was a decision I took wrongly.
+I was impressed with his friendly attitude, and with the experiences and knowledge he had.
+He gave me some reasons why I should actively participate in debate competitions and get in touch with the team.
+After 2-3 days, I joined the team and started feeling invigorated again.
 The conversation I had with our principal showed me a reason or two to rethink an important activity that I used to enjoy.

-This whole conversation and the event had a major influence on my life.
-I had been an active debater for the next 5 years and somehow my involvement in debating influenced me to study in History at university-level though I was supposed to do my graduation in Physics.
-Thus the conversation indirectly and to some extend directly had a big influence in my life and have affected very positively in my opinion.
+This whole conversation and the event had a major influence on my life as I had been an active debater for the next 5 years.
+My involvement in this activity influenced me to study History at the university level though I was supposed to do my graduation in some science major.
+Thus the conversation indirectly, and to some extend directly, had a big influence on my life and have affected me very positively.